CAREER HIGHLIGHTS AND SKILLS

 2001 - 2004

-Researched, designed, coordinated and supervised legal programming for this major
+Researched, designed, coordinated and supervised substantive law programs and

-American municipal bar association in the heart of Manhattan's financial district.
+presentations for this major American municipal bar association in the heart of Manhattan's

 LAW OFFICE OF K. JACOB RUPPERT, J.D.
 Queens County - New York, New York